- Recovering userland from /rescue

 - Techniques for tracking current with CVS have been discussed several times on the NetBSD current-users mailing list.
 For alternative techniques try searching the NetBSD mailing lists.

-Each of the methods described briefly below will get you a copy of the NetBSD CVS repository (i.e. the RCS ,v files, not the checked out files!).
+The method described briefly below will get you a copy of the NetBSD CVS repository (i.e. the RCS ,v files, not the checked out files!).
 You can then setup your own anoncvs server or check out to a local harddisk.
 It's also useful for fast access to the history information stored in the repository.

 Note that rsync puts quite a heavy load on our rsync server, and as such the number of concurrent rsync users is restricted.
 If you still want to try rsync, the command to retrieve the repository is: